 Where there are inconsistencies between the text of the play and the text given in the notes, I can’t simply amend one to match the other, as I don’t know which is right.
 I added transcriber’s notes for these, and for a few other doubtful cases.

-Here’s the Distributed Proofreaders project page for The Devil is an Ass.
-You can see from the project history that it’s been through five rounds: R1 (I think), P1, P3, F1, and F2.
-The output from F2 can be downloaded here, saved with Unix line endings (line feed only) as:
+The Distributed Proofreaders project for The Devil is an Ass when through five rounds: R1, P1, P3, F1, and F2.
+The output from F2 is here:

 devil.0.txt[Output of F2, LF only]

 [+]for † and